vitrivr/vitrivr-ng/README.md

 For setup information, consult our [Wiki](https://github.com/vitrivr/vitrivr-ng/wiki)

+## Config

+There is a `config.json` which enables configuration of the UI to a certain extend.
+While we provide a sensible [default config](src/config.json), the some default values are better explored in the [code](src/app/shared/model/config/config.model.ts).
+Information about the configuration can be found in [the wiki](https://github.com/vitrivr/vitrivr-ng/wiki/Configuration).

 ## Development server

 From the project folder, run `ng serve` to start a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.